Photonic Exceptional Points in Holography and QCD: Exceptional point and timelike entanglement entropy

 The imaginary part of this entanglement acts like a phase around the exceptional points, where, as the time difference $(t-t')$ increases, this phase also increases.
 The universal imaginary part of the timelike entanglement entropy is a constant, $\frac{i \pi c}{6}$, whose significance with respect to exceptional points could be studied further.

 In figure \ref{fig:ImRetEE}, the real and imaginary parts of timelike entanglement entropy are shown.
-One can see that decreasing $\beta$, which is related to increasing temperature, increases the real part of the entanglement entropy to the point that it can diverge, as expected.
-The imaginary part of the entanglement, although much smaller, behaves in the opposite way: by increasing $\beta$ (decreasing temperature), the absolute value of the imaginary part of timelike entanglement entropy increases.
+One can see that decreasing $\beta$, or increasing temperature, increases the real part of the entanglement entropy to the point that it can diverge, as expected.
+The imaginary part of the entanglement, although much smaller, behaves in the opposite way.
 This makes the encircling of the exceptional point easier, which is important for quantum computation.
 Note that the imaginary part encodes contextuality and non-commutativity, which can manifest at lower temperatures.
 It also reflects non-unitarity, phase coherence, and analytic continuation effects, precisely the kinds of behavior that appear near exceptional points.
 Moreover, it acts as a holographic order parameter for the degree of non-orthogonality of eigenmodes and diverges near an EP.

 This behavior is also consistent with the results of \cite{Park:2022agr}, where multiple EPs were generated in two-level systems using strong imaginary coupling in a non-Hermitian Hamiltonian.
 By encircling these multiple EPs, their topological structures were examined.
-There, it was also shown that the imaginary parts of eigenvalues bifurcate around two critical points.
+There, it was shown that the imaginary parts of eigenvalues bifurcate around two critical points.

 In figures 4 and 5 of \cite{Park:2022agr}, the behavior of eigenvalue trajectories for double EPs is shown.
 Due to strong imaginary coupling $g$, a new form of topological structure, $f(z) = \sqrt{(z-z_1)(z-z_2)}$, was found for double EPs.
 There, the real parts of eigenvalues show avoided crossing while the imaginary parts show mode crossing.
-Consequently, the branch cuts for real and imaginary parts differ: the real part has a single branch cut connecting the two EPs, while the imaginary part has two branch cuts extending outward to infinity.
-Similarly, the real part of TEE typically has a finite branch cut related to the replica singularities—the “turning point” between two analytic sheets—while its imaginary part may have semi-infinite branch cuts connected to the Wick-rotated, timelike regions of the correlation function, extending to infinity in complex time.
+Consequently, the branch cuts for real and imaginary parts differ as the real part has a single branch cut connecting the two EPs, while the imaginary part has two branch cuts extending outward to infinity.
+Similarly, the real part of TEE typically has a finite branch cut related to the replica singularities or the “turning point” between two analytic sheets, while its imaginary part may have semi-infinite branch cuts connected to the Wick-rotated, timelike regions of the correlation function, extending to infinity in complex time.